How to Write Acceptance Criteria for LLM Output (Not Just 'Be Accurate')

 Common Misconceptions

-- “Specifying the schema will constrain the model too much.”
-A schema constrains the shape of the output, which is exactly what you want to constrain.
-The model still applies judgment to fill the fields — you are just removing ambiguity about what the fields should look like.
+“Specifying the schema will constrain the model too much.”
+A schema constrains the shape of the output, which is exactly what you need to constrain.
+The model still applies full reasoning to fill the fields — you are removing ambiguity about what the fields should look like, not how to extract them.
+Schema constraints reduce variance without reducing intelligence.

-- “I can just post-process the output to fix format issues.”
-Post-processing that silently discards or mutates fields is a test you are not writing and a failure mode you are not surfacing.
-Specify upfront; validate on output.
+“I can just post-process the output to fix format issues.”
+Post-processing that silently discards or coerces fields is a test you are not writing and a failure mode you are not surfacing.
+Every silent coercion hides a gap in your specification.
+Specify upfront; validate on output; treat any post-processing need as feedback to tighten the criteria.

-- “The model is too unpredictable — criteria will not help.”
+“The model is too unpredictable — criteria won’t help.”
 The variability you observe in LLM output is almost always a function of underspecification, not fundamental model randomness.
-Closing the specification gaps dramatically reduces variance.
+Temperature and sampling noise are small effects compared to the variance introduced by prompt gaps.
+Closing the gaps dramatically reduces variance even at non-zero temperature.

-- “‘Do not hallucinate’ is a valid instruction.”
+“‘Do not hallucinate’ is a valid instruction.”
 It is not.
-The model does not experience its own hallucinations as such.
-Telling it not to hallucinate does not give it a mechanism to know when it is doing so.
+The model does not experience its own confabulations as such at generation time.
+Telling it not to hallucinate does not give it a mechanism to detect when it lacks a value.
 The

-null+ no-invention rule for missing fields, combined withneeds_reviewflags for ambiguity, are the actual mechanisms.
+null+ no-invention rule for missing fields, combined withneeds_reviewflags for genuine ambiguity, are the actual mechanisms that eliminate the behaviors the phrase “do not hallucinate” is trying to prevent.

 Frequently Asked Questions

 How detailed does the schema specification need to be?
 Detailed enough that two engineers would write identical test assertions from it.
-In practice, that usually means: field names, value types, allowed formats for string fields (especially dates and codes), and explicit behavior for null/missing cases.
+In practice that means: field names, value types, allowed formats for string fields (especially dates, codes, and enumerations), and explicit behavior for null/missing cases.
 If you are returning nested structures, specify one level of nesting at a time.
+The level of detail that feels excessive when writing it is usually the level that actually closes all the gaps.

-What if the source document format varies a lot between documents?
+What if the source document format varies a lot between inputs?
 Your criteria still need to specify the output shape — that does not change based on input variance.
-What changes is your edge-case section: enumerate the known input variations and state how each should be handled.
-If you discover a new variation at runtime, that is feedback to add a new edge-case rule, not a reason to make the criteria vaguer.
+What changes is the edge-case section: enumerate the known input variations and state how each should be handled.
+If you discover a new variation at runtime (an invoice format you did not anticipate), treat that as feedback to add a new edge-case rule.
+Input variance is not a reason to make criteria vaguer; it is a reason to make the edge-case section longer.

-Is needs_review: true reliable?
+Is the needs_review flag reliable?
 What if the model sets it incorrectly?

 No automated flag is perfectly reliable.
-The value of the escape hatch is that it surfaces cases the model itself identifies as ambiguous — which are usually the ones that would have produced the most variance or hallucination in a less-specified prompt.
+The value of the escape hatch is that it surfaces the cases the model itself identifies as ambiguous — which are typically the ones that would have produced the most variance in a less-specified prompt.
 False negatives (missed ambiguities that should have been flagged) are reduced by explicit criteria; false positives (over-flagging) are usually harmless, routing a case to human review that could have been handled automatically.
+The flag is most valuable as a routing signal, not as a binary guarantee.

-Can these criteria be applied to non-extraction tasks — summarization, classification, generation?
+Can these criteria apply to non-extraction tasks — summarization, classification, generation?
 Yes.
-The four rules generalize: specify the output format (length, structure, tone constraints), name the edge cases (what to do with extremely short inputs, conflicting signals), define missing-data behavior (what to output when there is not enough information to respond), and provide tie-breakers for classification boundaries.
-The labels change; the structure does not.
+The four rules generalize: specify the output format (length constraints, section structure, tone limits), name the edge cases (what to do with empty inputs, conflicting signals, extremely short source texts), define missing-data behavior (what to output when there is not enough information to produce a meaningful result), and provide tie-breakers for classification boundaries.
+The content of each rule changes per task; the structure does not.
+A classification prompt benefits from explicit label definitions and tie-breaking rules just as an extraction prompt benefits from a schema.

 Where This Fits in the Series